beeva-arturomartinez/beeva-best-practices/frontend/polymer/data_binding_observers_listenes.md

    });
 ```

-If you need to add EventListeners the document should be able to remove them at the time that we require or allways if a lifecycle 'detached' occurs in our polymer , for it will consider our eventListener will not tied to an anonymous function , as this may cause memory leaks, we must also remember that , if it's necessary use the this context we must pass it through our function by different means available for example bind.
+If you need to add EventListeners the document should be able to remove them when required or always if a lifecycle 'detached' occurs in our polymer , for it will consider our eventListener will not tied to an anonymous function , as this may cause memory leaks, we must also remember that , if it's necessary use the this context we must pass it through our function by different means available for example bind.

-We may also use on -event annotations , if we pick up a touch event , as on-tap is preferable to use on-click , since it has better performance.
+We may also use on-event annotations , if we pick up a touch event , as on-tap, is desirable to use on-click , since it has better performance.

 ```html
 <dom-module id="x-custom">